jwedi/kraft/README.md

   - The next disk write could probably be prepared while waiting for the disk write to complete.
   - Like some kind of pipelining strategy where the system can have one pipelining and one internal processing task active at a time.
   - If there's no stable leader, then i would not expect AppendEntries and RequestVote requests to happen in parallell, maybe that's mostly a non-issue.
 - As long as the IO cost is amortized over a large enough number of requests, I should be fine.
+This should effectively be done.
   - Maybe each request to the executor should contain both the request for validation but also the serialized version of the data that can immediately be dumped into the write buffer
   - The worker would have a fixed size write buffer and smart batches more requests until the batch size is too large for the buffer.
   - The buffer is reset after each IO dump, alternatively a new epoc buffer is created.
   - So smart batch incoming requests while there are more on the queue, no leader election is happening and write buffer allows more data.
 - A batch write involves both a write to disk and then a RPC to all followers to accept the request.
+Done using persistence worker and one quorum worker per other node in the cluster.
   - Doing all of this blocking IO on the main thread sounds terrible.
   - Maybe one NodeHandler per node in the cluster.
 Is also a State machine, where it continously polls heartbeats while in Leader state.